 Bigg Boss 3 Tamil Week 4 Eviction List: 5 Contestants To Feel The Heat This Time!

-Bigg Boss 3 Tamil has now entered the fourth week with as many as 14 contestants inside the style.
-Vanitha Vijayakumar was the contestant who turned out to be the one who had to bid a good bye from the house.
+Bigg Boss 3 Tamil has now entered the fourth week with as many as 14 contestants inside the house.
+Vanitha Vijayakumar was the contestant who turned out to be the one who had to bid goodbye from the house.
 Now, with the commencement of yet another week, quite a few members of the house have now entered the danger zone.
-As usual, the Monday's episode gave out the eviction list of fourth week.
+As usual, the Monday's episode gave out the eviction list of the fourth week.
 Surprisingly, even this time, the nominations were taken by calling each member to the confession room.
-5 contestants have entered the eviction list of fourth week.
+Five contestants have entered the eviction list of the fourth week.
 Read the article to know about Bigg Boss 3 Tamil Week 4 Eviction List.

 Meera Mithun

-Meera Mithun has entered the eviction list for the third consecutive week and she went on to receive record number of votes.
-As many 1 contestants nominated her name to the list.
+Meera Mithun has entered the eviction list for the third consecutive week and she went on to receive a record number of votes.
+As many 11 contestants nominated her name to the list.
 Losliya, Tharshan, Mugen Rao, Cheran, Sandy Master, Mohan Vaidya, Reshma, Madhumitha, Abhirami Ranganathan, Sherin, Kavin etc., were the inmates who nominated her due to various reasons.

 Saravanan

-Saravanan has made it to the eviction list this time as well with the actor receiving 7 votes.
-Mohan Vaidya, Reshma, Abhirami, Shrin, Tharshan, Mugen, Cheran etc., nominated him.
-Some of the contestants were the opinion that his comedies and comments are hurting the contestants.
+Saravanan has made it to the eviction list this time as well with the actor receiving seven votes.
+Mohan Vaidya, Reshma, Abhirami, Sherin, Tharshan, Mugen, Cheran etc., nominated him.
+Some of the contestants were of the opinion that his comedies and comments are hurting the contestants.

 Cheran